 A second point worth noting is that while these conditions are often discussed as necessary (and perhaps jointly sufficient) conditions for gratitude’s being called for, they can also be seen as factors that modulate how much and what sort of gratitude is owed.
 The proper response to mere “heartfelt benevolence” on R’s part might be no more than a similar feeling of goodwill from Y to R. On the other hand, if R sacrifices greatly in voluntarily and successfully conveying substantial and much-needed benefit on Y, the gratitude Y owes R may take the form of a strong intention or willingness to sacrifice to a similar degree if R ever finds herself in need.

-Gratitude, understood as the response called for in Y to R’s φ-ing (when conditions in section 2 are met), is a complex phenomenon.
+Gratitude, understood as the response called for in Y to R’s φ-ing when certain conditions (discussed in section 2) are met, is a complex phenomenon.
 It consists of certain beliefs, feelings and behavioral tendencies, without each of which a beneficiary fails to count as fully grateful.
 The elements of the grateful response can be broken down into four categories: cognitive, affective, communicative, and conative.

 Gratitude calls not only for the formation of certain beliefs, but for their persistence as well.
 A beneficiary who forgets an act of beneficence (or, at least, forgets too quickly) seems to fall short of what gratitude calls for (Aquinas II–II, q.
 104, art.
 1; Seneca On Benefits: II.10.4; III.5.2).
 In fact, according to Seneca, a beneficiary who forgets a benefit is “the worst and most ungrateful” of beneficiaries—perhaps because merely remembering a benefit is the easiest part of being grateful (Seneca On Benefits: III.5.2).

 Several philosophers suggest that as far as feelings go, gratitude requires some degree of goodwill toward a benefactor, understood as wishing a benefactor well (Walker 1980–1981; Herman 2012).
-Goodwill in this sense should be understood not strictly speaking as an affect, but as a disposition to have certain affects in certain situations—what we might call an affective disposition.
-For a beneficiary to have goodwill toward his benefactor is for the beneficiary to have dispositions to be pleased if things go well for her.
-Insofar as goodwill is necessary for gratitude, it may mark another distinction between prepositional gratitude and propositional “gratitude”.
+Goodwill in this sense should be understood not strictly speaking as an affect, but as a disposition to have certain affects in certain situations—what we might call an affective disposition (Manela 2016b).
+For a beneficiary to have goodwill toward his benefactor is for the beneficiary to have dispositions to be pleased if things go well for her and a disposition to be sad or upset when things go poorly for her (Manela 2016b).
+Insofar as goodwill is necessary for gratitude, it may mark another distinction between prepositional gratitude and propositional “gratitude” (Manela 2016a).
 I can be perfectly grateful that it did not rain on my wedding day without wishing anyone well.
 By contrast, it seems that I fail to be grateful to a benefactor if I fail to wish her well after she does me a good turn.

 Gratitude seems to call not only for the presence of certain affective elements, but the diminution or absence of certain affective elements as well.
 In particular, one affective disposition thought to be inconsistent or incompatible with gratitude is resentment: an affective disposition to feel pleasure when a benefactor suffers, and displeasure when she fares well (Camenisch 1981: 24; McConnell 1993: 83; Fitzgerald 1998: 131, fn 143; Bruton 2003: 3; Roberts 2004: 69; Costello 2006: 270).
 Insofar as there was resentment between a benefactor and beneficiary before an act of benevolence, a grateful beneficiary will be inclined to experience less resentment after the fact.
-A beneficiary who, in response to an act of benevolence, experiences increased resentment toward his benefactor, is guilty of a special kind of ingratitude (see section 3.5).
+A beneficiary who, in response to an act of benevolence, forms proper grateful beliefs but experiences increased resentment toward his benefactor (perhaps out of envy for her virtuously benevolent disposition) is guilty of an especially vicious kind of ingratitude (see section 3.5).
+The fact that a beneficiary could form appropriate grateful beliefs but still instantiate ingratitude (by consequently resenting his benefactor) undermines the claim that grateful beliefs are sufficient for a beneficiary to count as grateful in any meaningful sense—a claim Naar (2019) has tried to argue regarding what he calls “generic gratitude”.

 In addition to feelings and beliefs, gratitude also seems to require an act of or tendency to acknowledge a benefactor’s act of benevolence, and/or to communicate, demonstrate or express grateful beliefs and feelings to the benefactor.
 A beneficiary who lacks any motivation to show or inform his benefactor of his grateful attitudes (perhaps, say, because he is overly prideful) seems to fall short of what gratitude requires, even if he has the appropriate feelings and beliefs regarding her.